arthurgiroux/grouboy/README.md

 # GrouBoy - a modern C++ Game Boy emulator [![Build Status](https://github.com/arthurgiroux/gbemulator/actions/workflows/ci.yml/badge.svg)](https://github.com/arthurgiroux/gbemulator/actions/workflows/ci.yml/badge.svg)

-This is an educative implementation of a Game Boy Emulator made in modern C++.
+This is an educational implementation of a Game Boy Emulator, developed using modern C++.
+The primary aim of this project is to provide an implementation that is easy to read, well architecture, with extensive code documentation and testing.
+It is designed to function seamlessly on Windows, Mac, and Linux.

 ## Features

-Here's the list of implemented features:
+The following features are implemented:

 * Memory abstraction
 * All CPU instructions